 Maintaining Your Hearing Health

 Regular hearing tests are an important way to maintain your best health and well-being.
-Your first comprehensive hearing evaluation will allow you to establish a “baseline,” which can then be compared to subsequent tests.
+Your first comprehensive hearing test will allow you to establish a “baseline,” which can then be compared to subsequent tests.
 The baseline allows you to keep tabs on your hearing ability over time, which is important for a number of reasons:

 - It can alert you to noise-induced hearing loss (NIHL) before it becomes problematic, allowing you to improve your hearing protection measures.